March 3, 2025

 Repeat the steps for uploading an audio file to Google Drive.
 Then share the file, setting the access permissions to “Anyone with the link can be a viewer.”

-Step 3: Add the narration to Google Slides
+Step 3: Add Narration to Your Slides

 Select the slide you want to add your narration to then select Insert > Audio.
 You'll see a speaker icon on the slide indicating the audio has been added to your presentation.